 needs a full-size instrument.

 *FAYM owns a FEW

-instruments (larger or harder to find instruments) that may be available
+instruments (larger or harder to find instruments like viola or bass) that may be available

 for students to play.
 Quantities are very limited.
 The rental fee for a